al1sant0s/tsto2rgb/README.md

-# Convert image files files for TSTO
+# Convert image files for TSTO

 This package allows you to convert images into rgb/bsv3/bcell assets for the 'The Simpsons: Tapped Out' game.
 It uses [**ImageMagick**](https://imagemagick.org/) to perform the conversions and [**sprite-dicing**](https://github.com/elringus/sprite-dicing) under the hood.